yakasov/HardPlus/README.md

 ## Player

-Damage taken is equal to 2x Normal difficulty (or 1.33x Hard difficulty).
+Damage taken is equal to 2x Normal difficulty (or 1.33x Hard difficulty)

-Shields are disabled for 0.5s after blocking *any* attack (they are still disabled for longer if they would be normally).
+Shields are disabled for 0.5s after blocking *any* attack (they are still disabled for longer if they would be normally)

 On death, dropped experience is equal to half your experience (capped at 1000XP, ~level 26)

+The discount provided to players from villagers has been capped to roughly one and a half cures

 ## Structures